Diary of a Mad Old Man: Foot fetishism

-An interest in depicting foot fetishism emerged early in Tanizaki’s work, for example in the short story ‘Kumiko’s Feet’ (1919), which, like Diary of a Mad Old Man, features an aging (60-year-old) man in thrall to the lower extremities of a 16-year-old girl.
+An interest in depicting foot fetishism emerged early in Tanizaki’s work, for example in the short story ‘Fumiko’s Feet’ (1919), which, like Diary of a Mad Old Man, features an aging (60-year-old) man in thrall to the lower extremities of a 16-year-old girl.
 Tokosuke in Diary of a Mad Old Man, in describing his ideal of feminine beauty, says: ‘Above all, it’s essential for her to have white, slender legs and delicate feet.’
 The treatment in Diary of a Mad Old Man shades strongly into sado-masochism, as in this passage toward the end of the book: ‘At the very thought of those Buddha’s footprints modelled after her own feet she would hear my bones wailing under the stone.
 Between sobs I would scream: "It hurts!
 It hurts!...Even though it hurts, I'm happy – I've never been more happy, I'm much, much happier than when I was alive!...Trample harder!
 Harder!”’